Wednesday, March 10, 2010

 I normally don't post about these types of issues but I felt there are a lot of crafters out there who aren't aware how easy it is to cross a line in regards to copyright laws or how a licensed character can and can't be used.

-Legal disclaimer- I'm not a lawyer, this information is from my personal and professional experience.
+Legal disclaimer- I'm not a lawyer, this information is from my personal and professional experience working with licensed materials.
 If you need specific advice about whether or not you might be breaking copyright laws you should contact a lawyer that specializes in intellectual property, copyright and trademark laws.
 This post should not be used a legal council.

 OK now that the legal mumbo jumbo is out of the way let's start at the beginning:

-Any character, image or brand that someone created, then has given their permission (a license) for someone to use on other products.
+Licensing is when someone gives permission for another entity to use their intellectual property (usually a character, image or brand) on a product (anything from a t-shirt to a game).
+Giving that permission is literally a license to use their property in a mutually agreed upon way.
 For example when you see a cartoon character or a sports logo on a shirt that's a licensed shirt.
-Virtually all the merchandise you see in stores featuring TV characters, music groups, storybook characters and sports teams is licensed product.
+Virtually all the merchandise you see in stores featuring TV characters, music groups, storybook characters and sports teams are licensed products.

 Now, why does this matter to crafters?